 We help you to identify the important people in your village, and how they can help you once your baby is here.

 We strongly believe in a proactive, preventative approach to help you build up your resources and help you develop a postpartum plan for wellness before your baby arrives.
-We help you develop a concrete plan for you to follow once your baby is here.
+Develop a concrete plan to follow once your baby is here.
 Your plan should include realistic ways to make sure you are getting physical activity, meet your nutritional needs, make sure you are getting some sleep and rest.

 Talk with your partner about your expectations for yourself and each other in your new roles as parents.
 Identify ways that you can continue to connect as a couple and find time to make sure your relationship is getting the attention it needs.

 And, if despite your efforts, you do experience significant distress, we provide you with resources.
-You also have the benefit of already establishing a relationship with a therapist who specializes in maternal mental health.
+We’ll help you establish a relationship with a therapist who specializes in maternal mental health.
 Often if you are suffering, the last thing you want to do is research and meet a new therapist.
 We can help!